schemas()

 - Definitions:

-When you need JSON schema, do not write it by yourself, but just call typia.json.application()
+When you need JSON schema, do not write it by yourself, but just call typia.json.schemas()

 function.